kaldun-tech/sre-health-check/README.md

 # sre-health-check
-Script reads REST endpoints from YAML file, queries them repeatedly, computes and reports the percent uptime for domain.
+This script reads REST endpoints from YAML file, queries them repeatedly, computes and reports the percent uptime for domain.

 An endpoint is considered UP if response is 200-299 and latency is less than 500 milliseconds.